How to Write an Employee Handbook

 Most employee handbooks generally include information about company policies such as work hours, dress codes, safety procedures, vacation time, sick days, paid holidays, and other fringe benefits.
 Some companies also choose to include information about e-mail and computer usage, phone usage and non-discrimination policies.

-Be aware that the material in your employee handbook is fair game in the courts.
-Many businesses include disclaimers in their employee handbooks to mitigate their legal risk.
+Be aware that the material in your employee handbook may be discoverable in litigation.
+Many businesses include disclaimers in their employee handbooks to attempt to mitigate their legal risk.
 One of the most common disclaimers is a general disclaimer clearly stating that the handbook is not an employment contract.

 Your handbook may cover all the bases, but if it is cumbersome and indecipherable it has no value because no one is going to take the time to read it.
 With that in mind, your goal is to produce a document that is as simple and concise as possible.